freebsd/freebsd-src/docs/UsersManual.rst

    sanitizers (e.g. :doc:`AddressSanitizer`) may not support recovery, and always crash the program after the issue is detected.

+   Note that the ``-fsanitize-trap`` flag has precedence over this flag.
+   This means that if a check has been configured to trap elsewhere on the command line, or if the check traps by default, this flag will not have any effect unless that sanitizer's trapping behavior is disabled with ``-fno-sanitize-trap``.

+   For example, if a command line contains the flags ``-fsanitize=undefined -fsanitize-trap=undefined``, the flag ``-fsanitize-recover=alignment`` will have no effect on its own; it will need to be accompanied by ``-fno-sanitize-trap=alignment``.

+**-f[no-]sanitize-trap=check1,check2,...**

+   Controls which checks enabled by the ``-fsanitize=`` flag trap.
+This option is intended for use in cases where the sanitizer runtime cannot be used (for instance, when building libc or a kernel module), or where the binary size increase caused by the sanitizer runtime is a concern.

+   This flag is only compatible with ``local-bounds``, ``unsigned-integer-overflow``, sanitizers in the ``cfi`` group and sanitizers in the ``undefined`` group other than ``vptr``.
+If this flag is supplied together with ``-fsanitize=undefined``, the ``vptr`` sanitizer will be implicitly disabled.

+   This flag is enabled by default for sanitizers in the ``cfi`` group.

 **-f[no-]sanitize-coverage=[type,features,...]**

    Enable simple code coverage in addition to certain sanitizers.
    See :doc:`SanitizerCoverage` for more details.

+.. option:: -fsanitize-undefined-trap-on-error

+   Deprecated alias for ``-fsanitize-trap=undefined``.

 .. option:: -fno-assume-sane-operator-new